ExodusMovement/haraka/README.md

     // goTo() default configuration
     type?: 'spring' | 'timing', // default = 'spring'
+    onComplete?: func, // to be executed after animating to a new state ref?: bool, // this will return the animation reference instead of playing it immediately
+    // can be useful for animating multiple behaviors with Animated.sequence and Animated.parallel
-    onComplete?: func, // to be executed after animating to a new state ...AnimatedSpringOptions, // excluding toValue, useNativeDriver (see React Native docs) ...AnimatedTimingOptions // excluding toValue, useNativeDriver (see React Native docs) },
+    // onComplete is ignored when `ref` is enabled ...AnimatedSpringOptions, // excluding toValue, useNativeDriver (see React Native docs) ...AnimatedTimingOptions // excluding toValue, useNativeDriver (see React Native docs) },